 Talking about value for money seats, there are some great options you can pick from.
 The middle of the pack in orchestra (rows E-J) are quite decent and cost a lot less than the premium orchestra seats.
 The last two rows in front mezzanine (C-D) and the front couple of rows in rear mezzanine can also be considered value for money considering the clean view on offer and ticket prices.

-How Far in Advance Should you Book Waitress Broadway Tickets?
+How Far in Advance Should you Book SIX Broadway Tickets?

 If you book your tickets at least 1-2 weeks in advance, you can score the best seats in the theatre.
 Headout, an online concierge for the best experiences in your city, allows you to book seats up to 90 days in advance!

-What are the Best Options for Buying Waitress Broadway Tickets?
+What are the Best Options for Buying SIX Broadway Tickets?

-If you’re looking to buy tickets for Waitress on Broadway, there many options at your disposal.
-You can book tickets from the official website or wait in line and get discounted TKTS tickets for Waitress.
+If you’re looking to buy tickets for SIX on Broadway, there many options at your disposal.
+You can book tickets from the Brooks Atkinson Theatre Box Office or wait in line and get discounted TKTS tickets for SIX.

 The process of getting your Broadway tickets on Headout is very simple.
 Select your seat, make your payment, and show up at the theatre on the day of the experience!